parthbhanti22/Household-Energy-Efficiency-Prediction/README.md

 This project explores energy efficiency by predicting **Heating Load** using **Relative Compactness** through a simple linear regression model.

 ## 📊 Dataset
 The dataset used is the **Energy Efficiency Dataset** from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Energy+efficiency).
-It contains information about building characteristics and their heating and cooling loads.
+It contains information about building characteristics and their heating and the cooling loads.

 - **Features**:
   - Relative Compactness